cody-mar10/protein_set_transformer/README.md

 The ESM team has now provided `esm-extract` utility to do this, but we have not yet integrated protein embeddings generated from this route.

-The `esm_embed` tool we provide produces protein language model embeddings for each protein in an input FASTA file

 Here is what ESM2 models are used for each vPST model:
 | PST         | ESM2                  |
 | :---------- | :-------------------- |
 | `pst-small` | `esm2_t30_150M_UR50D` |
 | `pst-large` | `esm2_t6_8M_UR50D`    |

+#### FASTA File requirements

+The `esm_embed` tool we provide produces protein language model embeddings for each protein in an input FASTA file **IN THE SAME ORDER** as the sequences in the file.

+Thus, the following are **required** of the input FASTA file:

+1. The file must be sorted to group all proteins from the same genome together
+2. For the block of proteins from each genome, the proteins must be in order of their appareance in the genome.
+3. The FASTA headers must look like this: `scaffold_#`, where `scaffold` is the genome scaffold name and `#` is the protein numerical ID relative to each scaffold.
+    - In the event that you have multi-scaffold viruses (vMAGs, etc.), you can either manually orient the scaffolds and renumber the proteins to contiguously count from the first scaffold to the last.
+This is what was done with the test dataset in the manuscript.
+        - TODO: we will provide a utility script to do this if an input mapping from scaffolds to genomes is provided.
+    - TODO: We will explore a more native solution for multi-scaffold viruses that does not require an arbitrary arrangement of scaffolds.

 ### Convert protein embeddings to graph format